Our Approach: Theory of Transformation

-REIMAGINE: Conceptualizing New Systems – We are in a critical period of social evolution that requires new ways of being.
-In order to generate a just world, we must be able to imagine what a society based on partnership, inclusion, and interdependence looks like.
-This strategy area engages how we think about ourselves in relation to each other and the whole and taps our individual and collective ability to engender new cultural norms.
+REIMAGINE: Conceptualizing New Systems – In order to generate a just world, we must be able to imagine what a society based on partnership, inclusion and interdependence looks like.
+This strategy engages how we think about ourselves in relation to each other and the whole, and taps our individual and collective ability to engender new cultural norms.
 Approaches can include the arts, the creative process, media and cultural and spiritual traditions.

-REFORM: Working Within the Current System – The current structures in society have real impact on our daily lives and our ability to self-determine.
-While we work on building new structures, we must simultaneously change the structures of society that are in place now.
+REFORM: Working Within the Current System – While we work on building new structures, we must simultaneously change the structures of society that are in place now.
 We understand that the very immediate and real needs of people who lack food, housing, well-paid work, safety and opportunity need to be addressed, especially if we seek to build a base from the ground up that is led by those most impacted by injustice.
 This strategy tackles immediate needs and requires our current social and political institutions to provide remedies to pervasive social problems.
 Approaches can include human services and policy development.